sooobus/wazuhl-training-ground/README.md

     sudo docker run -it -v ~/llvm:/clang wazuhl-training-ground_polygon

  Where ~/llvm is the directory with clang.
  Note that llvm tests are not here.
-Check out them in suites/llvm_test_suite from this dir:
+Check out in suites/llvm_test_suite from this dir:

     svn co http://llvm.org/svn/llvm-project/test-suite/trunk suites/llvm_test_suite